 It’s a story of an ex-wife, since remarried, who reneges on an agreement to settle.
 She signed an agreement to sell the house to me at an agreed price pending her undertaking to clear the title of two loans she had improperly placed against the matrimonial home

 Having authored the stain on title through her ill-advised action as we separated in 1991, pre-emptively grabbing almost all the equity she was due, she then defaulted on the agreement through inaction and then turned around and demanded the agreement be struck because she had failed to meet her obligations.

 Talk about someone charged with murdering their parents and then throwing themselves at the court pleading for mercy because they are an orphan.

-So, 23 years after signing that agreement she is today hounding me in the courts for half the value of my home at today’s market value.
-It is now into the hundreds of thousands of dollars and probably beyond what I can raise in a mortgage.
+So, 23 years after signing that agreement she started hounding me in the courts for half the value of my home at today’s market value.
+It was then into the hundreds of thousands of dollars and beyond what I could raise in a mortgage.

 If I lose this battle – and while I think I have a good case, all litigation is a gamble – I will essentially lose my home of 37 years where I raised our two children.

 Seriously.
 Read on.
 Better pour a drink.
 It’s a long story.